 Michael D. Pinsky, Esq.

-After serving in the U.S. Air Force, Michael Pinsky attended the College of Charleston and then graduated with honors from the University of Texas School of Law in 1984, serving on the prestigious Texas Law Review.
-He trained as a bankruptcy attorney in Houston Texas during the real estate and oil patch downturns in the mid-1980’s in a mid-size real estate law firm, and in the late 1980’s through the mid-90’s in a well-known Atlanta Georgia bankruptcy boutique.
-Michael moved back to New York in 1995 and established his own practice.
+After serving in the U.S. Air Force, Michael Pinsky attended the College of Charleston and the University of Texas School of Law.
+He began bankruptcy practice in Houston in 1986 representing banks and real estate developers.
+From the late 1980s through the mid-90s, Michael represented debtors and secured creditors in chapter 11 cases in the Northern District of Georgia.
+He moved back to New York in 1995 and established his own practice.

 More About Michael D. Pinsky, Esq.